Evannessa/Wiki-Public/_notes/Campaign Data/clans/Ruto/Petra.md

 # Petra

+## Traits

-Traits: motivated, adventurous, curious, enjoys outdoing others, persistent
+motivated, adventurous, curious, enjoys outdoing others, determined

 ## Bio
 #wip

 Petra was the first child born on Starshead Island, with MC carrying her in the midst of the crash.

+#TODO

 ## Personal Life